 Located in Marrakech, Morocco’s red city, is the vast El Badi Palace, or at least, the ruins of what was once a magnificent palace.
-While El Badi Palace is but a mere shadow of its former glory, it continues to be one of the most popular Marrakech Tourist Attractions.
+Even those this site is not featured in all of our Egypt and Morocco Tours, and while El Badi Palace is but a mere shadow of its former glory, it continues to be one of the most popular Marrakech Tourist Attractions.

 The vast size of this site also means that it can accommodate a large number of visitors without any feeling of being overcrowded.
 It is also a wonderful choice if you feel you need a bit of a break after visiting some of Marrakech’s bustling attractions, such as the medina and Jemaa el-Fnaa for example.